 6. Leadership Behaviour

-Leadership behaviour to the process is important and the entire process is dependent on how they see the process.
+Leadership behavior in the process is important and the entire process is dependent on how they see the process.
 The adoption of the Performance management system is the top priority, and it is driven by the leaders themselves.

 7. Monitor and track